opemii/terrafor-eks-argocd/README.md

 # Bootstrapping Kubernetes (EKS) with Argo CD using Terraspace

-This repository contains a Terraspace project that deploys the necessary AWS resources to bootstrap ArgoCD on an EKS cluster.
+This repository (see my gitlab repository [terraform-eks-argocd](git@gitlab.com:assessment4622826/terraform-eks-argocd.git) contains a Terraspace project that deploys the necessary AWS resources to bootstrap ArgoCD on an EKS cluster.
 The resources deployed include:

 - VPC with public and private subnets
 - IAM roles and instance profile